zonca/zonca.github.io-source/content/2015-09-24-ipython-jupyter-notebook-nersc-edison.md

 Launch `bash tunnel_notebook_edison.sh`.

-The script forwards the port from the login node of comet to your laptop.
+The script forwards the port from the login node of Edison to your laptop.

 #### Windows